 - Wrist position plays a pivotal role in determining how the cricket ball would react in the air and off the surface.
 (A cocked wrist position is preferred)

 Objective: The objective of this fast bowling drill is to help you work on your speed, length, and direction all in one go.
+For further tips on improving line and length, follow our detailed fast bowling guide by clicking on the link below.

 Fast Bowling Tips and Drills: Follow-Through